SSS-Says-Snek/hisock/README.md

 ## Examples
 hisock utilizes decorators as the core of receiving messages instead of having if statements handling all of the logic.
-More examples are located in the `examples` directory.
+More in-depth examples are located in the `examples` directory.
 Here is what a basic server script would look like using hisock:

 #### Server